New! Download the 211 App

 Eligibility

-Focus on Chinese community, including youth, women, gays, lesbians, bisexuals, transgender individuals, seniors, immigrants and newcomers, permanent residents, convention refugees, student visa and work permit holders, frontline health workers, and their families
+Focus on East-Asian community, including youth, women, gays, lesbians, bisexuals, transgender individuals, seniors, immigrants and newcomers, permanent residents, convention refugees, student visa and work permit holders, frontline health workers, and their families

 Partner Assault Response for offenders 18 years and older, ordered by the court to attend the program in response to a criminal charge involving domestic violence